suraj-aithal/NETFLIX-GPT/README.md

 -> created a new constatnt file for hardcoded string data -> created the return funcition in useeffect as onauthstatechange returns a unsubscribe function and we just called it to unsubscribe so that the useeffect does not overload each time the header is rendered and the useeffect is called each time

+# primary container of browse page
+->  made the api call to tmbd too fetch the movies in the api refefence and keep it in browse page -> created the trailer by using the video section api reference -> created a new slice to keep the trailer and the movie data in the redux store

+# secondary container of browse page

+->

 # Features
    - LoGIN/Sign up